Arsenal 0-3 Manchester City

 Second Half ends, Arsenal 0, Manchester City 3.

-Offside, Manchester City.
-Phil Foden tries a through ball, but Danilo is caught offside.

-Attempt missed.
-Héctor Bellerín (Arsenal) right footed shot from outside the box is too high.
-Assisted by Jack Wilshere.
+Attempt blocked.
+Gabriel Jesus (Manchester City) right footed shot from the left side of the box is blocked.

 Substitution